kwkeefer/cookiecutter-poc/docs/quickstart.rst

 Run Your Exploit
 ----------------

-In one terminal, start the callback server:
+In one terminal, start the HTTP callback server:

 .. code-block:: bash